jshiv/RocketpoolExitArbitrage/README.md

 ### Scenario 2: Flashloan Approach

 In this approach, the CLI constructs a transaction bundle that initially distributes all pools specified with the flags.
 It then adds an arbitrage transaction calculated based on the total amount of ETH collected.
 When using smartnode with the default docker configuration, you usually only need to add the address (`--minipool` or `--minipools`).
 If you modifyed the default port, use the  `--rpc-port` flag to set the new port.
 If you have an external eth1 client, use the `--rpc` flag.

+There are two different ways to execute the arbitrage call.
+The first method involves a Uniswap flash swap arbitrage as described in the [Uniswap documentation](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/flash-swaps).
+In this method, rETH is swapped for WETH at the secondary Uniswap rate, and then rETH is burned at the protocol rate.
+The profit is derived from the difference between the two rates.
+The second method takes a flash loan via [Morpho](https://morpho.org/) to perform an aggregated swap using Paraswap.
+This approach utilizes Paraswap's aggregation capabilities to find the most efficient swaps.

+By default, the system fetches quotes from both methods and automatically selects the one that yields the highest profit.
+However, you can explicitly choose the execution method by using the `--protocol` flag:
+- Use `--protocol=uniswap` to force the system to perform the Uniswap flash swap arbitrage.
+- Use `--protocol=paraswap` to force the system to perform the aggregated swap via Morpho and Paraswap.

+This flexibility allows you to tailor the arbitrage strategy based on your specific preferences or constraints.

 The workflow proceeds as follows: